-Please note: Existing Centering practices that operate a Pregnancy or Parenting group care model are welcome to apply to expand their capacity of Centering services.
-If you are applying to expand a model that you already operate, the expansion site must be located at a different practice location/geography.
+Please note: Existing Centering practices that operate a Pregnancy or Parenting group care model are welcome to apply to expand their capacity of Centering services either at the same or a different location.
+If you are applying to expand a model that you already operate (e.g., increase the capacity of your existing Pregnancy program), the expansion site must be located at a different practice location/geography.